Digital Humanities at Tufts is a collaborative initiative between faculty, staff, and students from across the campuses.

-Chelcie Rowell, Team Lead for Digital Scholarship
+Chelcie Rowell, Head of Digital Scholarship

 Bio: Chelcie Juliet Rowell cultivates digital scholarship by emboldening people to become critical digital creators and users.
-As Team Lead for Digital Scholarship at Tisch Library, she works closely with Tufts University faculty, students, and library and TTS colleagues to imagine, carry out, and sustain digitally inflected research and teaching.
+As Head of Digital Scholarship at Tisch Library, she works closely with Tufts University faculty, students, and library and TTS colleagues to imagine, carry out, and sustain digitally inflected research and teaching.
 She also oversees the operations of Tisch’s Digital Design Studio.
 In 2013 Chelcie graduated from the School of Information and Library Science at the University of North Carolina at Chapel Hill with a Master of Science in Information Science degree.
 She sees herself not only as a librarian, but also a humanist whose discipline of information science is concerned with how people interpret and represent the natural and cultural world with which they interact.